 how is it?
 Don't you want to try it. haha

 There are people who sometimes quit following.
 Burr

 First, import the necessary modules.

-import requests import re import os from bs4 import BeautifulSoup
+import time import sys from selenium import webdriver from bs4 import BeautifulSoup

 The BeautifulSoup module in the bs4 package is used for HTML DOM data.

 It has a function that makes it easy to extract the desired content.

 If selenium and bs4 packages do not exist, install them by entering each of the following in the command window.